 Steve places strong emphasis on the participation of children in his projects and has two young children of his own.

-Russell is a Chartered Landscape Architect with wide ranging experience across the private and public sectors on projects ranging in scale from private gardens to large infrastructure schemes.
-Russell's specialisms include design, detailing, contract administration, presentation sketches, visualisations and the preparation of landscape maintenance strategies.
-He now supports schools, Local Authorities and development companies to design inspiring outdoor educational spaces for play and leanring.
-Russell has two young sons and is an active member of their school parent's playground improvement team.
+Russell is a Chartered Landscape Architect with wide ranging experience across the private and public sectors on projects ranging in scale from private gardens to major infrastructure and regeneration schemes.
+Russell's specialism’s include the development of innovative design solutions to complex issues which are successfully delivered through construction detailing, contract administration, site supervision, budgetary control and the preparation of landscape maintenance strategies.

 Meg is an experienced administrator and has a longstanding interest in youth work [through Girlguiding Scotland], gardening and wildlife.
 She is an accomplished musician, playing the clarsach, fiddle, piano, organ, flute – and more – and has helped us to develop different ways of using outdoor spaces and materials to enjoy and make music.